Skip to content

 Optimistic Policy

-command.
-This minimizes loading screens and allows smooth rollback, but requires manually specifying when to unload resources, increasing risk of out of memory exceptions on platforms with strict memory limits, such as mobile devices and web browsers.
+All the resources required by the currently played script, as well as all resources of all the scripts specified in @goto and @gosub commands, are preloaded and not unloaded unless the release parameter is specified in the @goto command.
+This minimizes loading screens and allows smooth rollback, but requires manually specifying when to unload resources.
+It increases the risk of out-of-memory exceptions on platforms with strict memory limits, such as mobile devices and web browsers.

-Resources from Script1, Script2, Script3 and ScriptGosub are all loaded here.
+Resources from Script1, Script2, Script3, and ScriptGosub are all loaded here.

-Script4 is not loaded, because it's navigated to with "@goto release!".
+Script4 is not loaded because it's navigated to with "@goto release!".

 ...